Proven-Paradox/shaper-system/Handbook.md

 Chapter 6 describes and lists Skills in detail.
 > Eric considers XU-808's Skills.
 For simplicity he maximizes each Skill he chooses.
 High Composure could represent his robot being more emotionally stable than most people.
 Endure represents pain tolerance, going without food, working tirelessly--all things a robot can do.
 He decides that XU-808's primary function is research, and to represent that he maxes out Investigation, Science, and Tech.
 >
 > Lydia thinks about what Marona should able able to do.
-Like Eric, she maxes five Skills.
+Like Eric, she maxes five Skills just to keep things easy.
 She knows her Arbiter likes cosmic horror elements, so Composure will be useful to withstand the eldritch knowledge she'll be gathering.
 She then picks some Skills to represent her character's scholarly background: a lot of time in a fantasy library would mean high Skill with History, Investigation, and Lore.
-In past games she's also noted her Arbiter likes to call for a lot of Endure checks, so she maxes that out in preparation.
+In past games she's also noted her Arbiter calls for a lot of Endure checks, so she maxes that out in preparation.
 >
 > After adding in Attributes, the two characters have the following Skill checks:
 >
 > Composure +7, Endure +6, History +7 (Marona), Investigation +7, Lore +7 (Marona), Science +7 (XU-808), Tech +7 (XU-808)
 >
-> All their other Skills only add their Attributes.
+> All their other Skills only add their associated Attributes.

 ## Step 5: Talent
 Choose one Talent.
-Talents are described in full in Chapter 9; these are major changes that define what your character excels at.
+Talents are described in full in Chapter 9; these are major changes that define where your character excels.
 These can allow you to act more efficiently, add powerful benefits for specific types of Abilities, or expand how you can use your Attributes.
 > Eric looks over the available Talents.
 He spots Sturdy Shield and decides that could represent XU-808 having energy shields installed.
 >
-> Lydia looked ahead to plan her build.
-Since she took a point away in Heart, she decides to use Sturdy Shield.
-Now she can use her strong Toughness to partially negate the downside of her low Heart.
+> Lydia looked ahead to plan her build, the ulterior motive mentioned when picking Attributes.
+Since she took a penalty in Heart, she decides to compensate with Sturdy Shield.
+Now she can use her high Toughness to partially compensate for her low Heart.
 >
 > In both cases, this means that their Mental Defense goes from 9 to 13.

 ## Step 6: Starting items
 There are no rules for mundane items or equipment in this system.
 Axes and swords don't have different stats.
 A character starts with their most essential items already on hand.
 High Strength characters start with appropriate weapons: a sword, ax, polearm, or whatever weapon the player thinks best suits their warrior.
 Mages start with any implements they need to use their magic.
 Sturdy characters could start with armor or a shield.
 An engineer will have their equipment stored in easy reach.
 The Shoot Ability implies the presence of a bow, gun, crossbow, throwing spears, or something similar.
-An experienced soldier has the tools needed to maintain their gear somewhere, and a scholarly character has what they need to write down their observations somewhere in their bags.

 > Note that steps 7-9 can be skipped for brand new players.
 If this is your first time with S3 and you want to get straight into it you can skip these steps for now.
 This also means one can skip reading chapters 7 and 8.
 If you play for a while and like the system, you can come back to these steps to finish your character later.

 ## Step 7: Lesson
-New characters start knowing one Lesson, which represents focusing on or expanding a fighting style.
+New characters know one Lesson, which represents focusing on or expanding a fighting style.
 These give passive bonuses or new options.
 They are described in full in Chapter 7.

 > For XU-808, Eric decides to take the Superior Scanner Lesson, reasoning it could represent being built with advanced analysis equipment.
 >
 > Lydia takes the same Lesson because she expects to be using Scan frequently to find enemy weaknesses.
 If she's going to be Scanning anyway, she wants to get the most out of it.

 ## Step 8: Utility
-Choose one Utility.
 Utilities represent non-combat specializations, giving you a boost to certain Skills and/or new options off the battlefield.
-Utilities are listed in Chapter 8.
-At character creation you may only choose a Utility with the standard 3 XP cost; more expensive Utilities must be purchased with XP.
+New characters start with one Utility from the list in Chapter 8.
+At character creation you may only choose a Utility with the standard 3 XP cost; more expensive Utilities must be purchased later with XP.
-> Eric decides Eidetic Memory is an easy choice to represent XU-808's computer having perfect memory.
+> Eidetic Memory is an easy choice for Eric, representing XU-808's perfect computer memory.
 >
-> Lidia just likes being able to ask the Arbiter to fill in memory gaps, so she takes the Eidetic Memory Utility to give an explanation on how Marona keeps all those details in her head even though Lydia cannot.
+> Lidia just likes being able to ask the Arbiter to fill gaps in her memory, so she takes the Eidetic Memory Utility to explain how Marona keeps details in her head even though Lydia cannot.

 ## Step 9: Elements
 In settings where elemental magic is common, your character can start with a Weakness to one Element and a Resistance to one other.
 The available Elements are Fire, Ice, Sky, Earth, Light, and Dark.
 Elemental properties are not appropriate for all settings or all characters.
 Consult your Arbiter on whether you should do this for your character when creating them.
 The effect of Elemental Properties is described in Chapter 4.
 For now; you take significantly less damage from Elements you Resist, and more from Elements you are Weak to.

-...And with that, you have a fresh character ready for adventure.
+## Conclusion
+And with that, XU-808, Marona, and hopefully your PC are ready for adventure.
+Despite one character being a robot in a sci-fi world and the other being a mage in a fantasy game, their sheets are nearly identical.
+This is intended: while the two characters use different methods to get there and have contrasting aesthetics, their actual capabilities are very similar.
+The sheets describe what the characters can do while the players describe how they do it.

 ```
 TODO: Continue review of existing text here; high priority